Boston Columbus Day events provide lots of entertainment throughout the 3-day holiday weekend, which always includes the 2nd Monday of October.

 You can see some of the most breath-taking color in all of New England within an hour or two of Boston - and the easiest way to view the gorgeous leaves is on a foliage tour where someone else worries about the driving!

-ParkARTS hosts a fun Columbus Day Celebration on Sunday at 11am in beautiful Christopher Columbus Park overlooking Boston Harbor.
+ParkARTS hosts a fun Columbus Day Celebration on Sunday from 11am to 3pm in beautiful Christopher Columbus Park overlooking Boston Harbor.
 Look for an interesting mix of local performers and entertainment, and lots of family-oriented activities.

 If you're coming to Boston for the Columbus Day holiday, you'll find lots of terrific hotels near Christopher Columbus Park, Faneuil Hall Marketplace, and the North End.